 Who do we share personal data with?

-We will never share your personal data with third parties for the purposes of marketing, with the exception of photos of participants to capital introduction events and names of speakers and their companies, in the ways outlined above.
+We will never share your personal data with third parties for the purposes of marketing, with the exception of photos, names and contacts of participants to capital introduction events, names of speakers and their companies, in the ways outlined above.
 We may need to share some contact information of our clients in the framework of establishing business contracts between the client and third-party service providers (e.g., paying agents, placement agents).

 What are your rights over your personal data?